 As the name suggests, stylists sew this type of weave into your hair.
 By weaving your natural hair tightly through a loop on the end of the extension using a unique tool.
-Sew-ins is ideal for all hair types.
+Sew-ins are ideal for all hair types.

 There are many different types of sewing techniques when installing sew-in hair extensions.
-A full sew-in can take a few hours and there are some time-saving methods such as a quick weave which a stylist will cut the wefts to speed up the process.
+A full sew-in can take a few hours and there are some time-saving methods such as a quick weave in which a stylist will cut the wefts to speed up the process.

 A qualified stylist should be able to complete your new ‘do in 2-4 hours, and your extensions should wear well for up to two months.